Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering

 \section{Introduction}

-Document Analysis research has demonstrated incredible advancements thanks to the adoption of Machine Learning (ML).
-Document Visual Question Answering (DocVQA) is a task that focuses on training ML models to answer questions posed on document images.
+Document Analysis research has demonstrated exceptional advancements thanks to the adoption of Machine Learning (ML).
+Document Visual Question Answering (DocVQA) focuses on training ML models to answer questions posed on document images.
 Moreover, DocVQA has become a standard benchmark to evaluate current Large Multimodal Models (LMMs)~\cite{mathew2021docvqa}.
 While Optical Character Recognition (OCR) has been employed to extract textual information from document images for downstream tasks, the use of OCR-free techniques has been proposed as an alternative method to obtain highly efficient DocVQA models.
-The main characteristic of this strategy is that it allows end-to-end training of Deep Learning (DL) models, and overcomes limitations of the OCR-based systems such as the high computational cost, the error propagation to the downstream tasks, and the inflexibility to languages and structure of the document~\cite{lee2023pix2struct,kim2022donut}.
-Typically, OCR-free models receive as input an image and a question, and generate an answer in natural language.
-Instead of relying on explicitly extracted text, they learn to jointly model visual and layout information, leveraging both extracted language and visual cues such as text regions, formatting, and figures to infer the answer.
+End-to-end training of Deep Learning (DL) models overcomes limitations of OCR-based systems such as high computational cost, error propagation to downstream tasks, inflexibility to languages and structure of the document~\cite{lee2023pix2struct,kim2022donut}.
+These models take an image and a question as input and generate a natural language answer, jointly modeling visual, layout, and textual cues (e.g., text regions, formatting, figures) rather than relying on explicitly extracted text alone.